baobablab/bhb/index.md

 ## Contents

-The content of the site is outlined below and can also be accessed using the top left navigation bar.
+The content of the site is outlined below and can also be accessed using the top left navigation bar:

 1. [Dataset]({{site.url}}{{site.baseurl}}/dataset)
 2. [Challenges]({{site.url}}{{site.baseurl}}/challenges)